Blazebit/blaze-persistence-presentation/README.md

 This repository collects presentations about blaze-persistence along with demos.

+## Building the presentation

+You have to install [GraphViz](http://www.graphviz.org/Download.php) and make it available in your PATH.
+Then go into the presentation you want to build and execute `mvn` or `mvn process-resources`.
+The resulting slides are generated in *target/generated-slides*

 ## Blaze-Persistence Demo

 The demo provides REST resources showcasing various blaze-persistence features.